 Singleness, What is it Good For?

 I can easily confess that there have been several dozen times throughout my singleness when I’ve tinkered with the lyrics in my mind to express my internal struggle to the tune of “Singleness, what is it good for?
 Absolutely nothing!”
-I’ve perceived singleness as incapable of bringing joy, as that which only ever brings pain.
+Rather than a gift from God, I’ve too often perceived singleness as incapable of bringing joy; as that which only ever brings pain.

 Good For Killing Sin and Savoring Christ

-In the midst of the bursting garden of reasons why singleness is in fact good, there are two specific fruits that singleness provides for us that I want to press hard on: singleness as a time for systematically killing sin in our lives and a time for growing a deeper satisfaction in God – a real treasuring of Christ above all things.
+In the midst of the bursting garden of reasons why singleness is in fact good, there are two specific fruits that singleness provides us with that I want to press hard on: (1) singleness as a time for systematically killing sin in our lives, and (2) a time for growing a deeper satisfaction in God – a real treasuring of Christ above all things.

 In his book, Not Yet Married: The Pursuit of Joy in Singleness and Dating, Marshall Segal writes, “We’re so focused on finding love that we get distracted from killing sin” (85).
 In an American church culture that seems to play timid when addressing sin on a personal level, we need to take Segal’s words, read them several times over, and really examine ourselves with soberness.